genyleap/XCLI/README.md

 ## Configuration

-Modify the following constants in `XCLI.hpp` as needed:
+Modify the following constants in `xcli.hpp` as needed:

 - `tokenFile`: Path to the JSON file where authentication tokens are stored.